-Iran to sign new IPC gas deal with Total for South Pars on Monday: official
+Iran to sign new IPC gas deal with Total for South Pars on Monday

 The vast offshore gas field is shared between Iran and Qatar, where Total is also a major player in gas production as well as in oil and refining.
 Tehran calls the giant field South Pars while Doha calls it the North Field.

-(Reporting by Rania El Gamal; Editing by Andrew Torchia and Elaine Hardcastle)
+Reporting by Rania El Gamal; Additional reporting by Bate Felix in Paris; Editing by Andrew Torchia and Elaine Hardcastle

-NEW YORK Shares of U.S. steel companies climbed on Friday after a news report that President Trump is leaning toward imposing tariffs as high as 20 percent on imports of the metal.

-LONDON OPEC oil output has risen in June by 280,000 barrels per day (bpd) to a 2017 high, a Reuters survey found, as a further recovery in supply from the two member countries exempt from a production-cutting deal offset strong compliance by their peers.